usnistgov/BF/content/en/Info/BF Formal Language APIs/BFTransitions API.md

 //Exclusive Rights Only//

-The BF BFTransitions API generates datasets of Meaningful `consequence↷cause` BFTransitions between weaknesses of the same BF Class Type, but with different corresponding BF Conseqeunce and BF Cause values
+The BF BFTransitions API generates datasets of Meaningful `consequence↷cause` BFTransitions between weaknesses of the same BF Class Type, but with different corresponding BF Consequence and BF Cause values
 <!--
 - BF Weakness BFTransitions Excerpt &rarr; no Key required: